 Discount Medical Plan Organization

 If negotiating your own self-pay discount scares you, you can work with a Discount Medical Plan Organization.
 These companies provide pre-negotiated discounts to their members for a monthly fee.
 This isn’t true maternity insurance since you’re paying the doctor and hospital yourself.
 But, the discount has already been negotiated for you by the DMPO.
-Before you enroll, make sure your doctor and hospital participate as some plans have limited participating health care providers.
+Before you enroll, make sure your doctor and hospital participate as many plans have a severely limited selection of participating health care providers.